iDocuments Expenses User Guide

 Use the 'Expenses' form to enter and submit re-claimable expenses.
 You can create an expense form only in your default company.

 Expense claims must be approved by the approvers in the workflow.
-After approval, the expense claim is automatically routed to posting for payment through SAP Business One/ERP.
+After approval, the expense claim is automatically routed to posting for payment through the ERP.

 Specific expense forms, such as business entertainment and mileage, capture the data required for tax purposes within the business rules.